 Selecting an inductor involves specifying its inductance and also its required peak current.
 The exact inductor value is generally flexible and is ultimately chosen to obtain the best mix of cost, physical size, and circuit efficiency.
-Lower inductor values benefit from reduced size and cost and they can improve the circuit's transient response, but they increase the inductor ripple current and output voltage ripple and reduce the efficiency due to the resulting higher peak currents.
-Conversely, higher inductor values increase efficiency, but the inductor will either be physically larger or have higher resistance since more turns of wire are required.
-Transient response will be slower since more time is required to change current (up or down) in the inductor.
+Lower inductor values benefit from reduced size and cost and can improve the circuit's transient response, but they increase the inductor ripple current and output voltage ripple and reduce the efficiency due to the resulting higher peak currents.
+Conversely, higher inductor values increase efficiency, but the inductor will either be physically larger or have higher resistance since more turns of wire are required and transient response will be slower since more time is required to change current (up or down) in the inductor.
 A good compromise between size, efficiency, and transient response is to use a ripple current (ΔIL) about 20-50% of the desired full output load current.
-Calculate the approximate inductor value by selecting the input and output voltages, the switching frequency (fsw), the maximum output current (IOUT(MAX)), and estimating $\Delta IL$ as some percentage of that current.
+Calculate the approximate inductor value by selecting the input and output voltages, the switching frequency (fsw), the maximum output current (Io∪T(MAX)) and estimating a ∆IL as some percentage of that current.